-Anatole A. Klyosov, Ph.D., D.Sc. is a founding stockholder and, by virtue of being a co-inventor of our patented technology and a consultant to us through his company, MIR International Inc., holds the title of Chief Scientist.
-He is Vice President, Research & Development for Kadant Composites, Inc., a subsidiary of Kadant, Inc. (NYSE: KAI), where, since 1996, he has directed a laboratory performing work in biochemistry, microbiology, polymer engineering and other fields in the development of composite polymer-based products.
-From 1990 to 1998 Dr. Klyosov was Visiting Professor of Biochemistry, Center for Biochemical and Biophysical Sciences, Harvard Medical School and from 1981 to 1990 he was Professor and Head of the Carbohydrates Research Laboratory at the A.N.
-Bach Institute of Biochemistry, USSR Academy of Sciences.
-Dr. Klyosov was elected as a member of the World Academy of Art and Sciences and is the recipient of several distinguished awards including the USSR National Prize in Science and Technology.
-He has published more than 230 peer review articles in scientific journals, authored books on enzymes, carbohydrates, and biotechnology, and holds more than 20 patents.
-He has also been a consultant to various organizations including the World Bank and the United Nations Industrial Development Organization and serves on the editorial boards of scientific journals in the field of biochemistry and biotechnology.
+Anatole A. Klyosov, Ph.D., D.Sc. is a co-founder of the Company, Chief Scientist and a co-inventor of our patented technology.
+From 1996 to 2005 Dr. Klyosov was vice president, research and development for Kadant Composites, Inc., a subsidiary of Kadant, Inc., where he directed a laboratory performing work in biochemistry, microbiology, polymer engineering, and other fields in the development of composite polymer-based products.
+From 1990 to 1998, Dr. Klyosov was visiting professor of biochemistry, Center for Biochemical and Biophysical Sciences, Harvard Medical School, and from 1981 to 1990 he was professor and head of the Carbohydrates Research Laboratory at the A.N.
+Bach Institute of Biochemistry, USSR National Academy of Sciences.
+Dr. Klyosov was elected as a member of the World Academy of Art and Sciences and is the recipient of several distinguished awards including the USSR National Award in Science and Technology.
+He has published more than 200 peer-reviewed articles in scientific journals, authored books on enzymes, carbohydrates, and biotechnology, and holds more than 20 patents.
+Dr. Klyosov has consulted for numerous organizations, including the World Bank and the United Nations Industrial Development Organization, and serves on the editorial boards of scientific journals in the field of biochemistry and biotechnology.
 Dr. Klyosov earned his Ph.D. and D.Sc. degrees in physical chemistry, and an M.S. degree in enzyme kinetics, from Moscow State University.

-Dale H. Conaway, D.V.M. is the Deputy Regional Director (Southern Region) and Chief Veterinary Medical Officer for the Office of Research Oversight, an office within the Veterans Health Administration under the U.S. Department of Veterans Affairs.
-From 1998 to 2001, he served as Manager of the Equine Drug Testing and Animal Disease Surveillance Laboratories for the Michigan Department of Agriculture.
-From 1994 to 1998 he was Regulatory Affairs Manager for the Michigan Department of Public Health Vaccine Production Division.
+Dale H. Conaway, D.V.M., has served as a member of the Board of Directors since May 2001.
+Dr. Conaway is the deputy regional director (Southern Region) and chief veterinary medical officer for the Office of Research Oversight, an office within the Veterans Health Administration under the U.S. Department of Veterans Affairs.
+From 1998 to 2001, he served as manager of the Equine Drug Testing and Animal Disease Surveillance Laboratories for the Michigan Department of Agriculture.
+From 1994 to 1998, he was regulatory affairs manager for the Michigan Department of Public Health Vaccine Production Division.
 Dr. Conaway received a D.V.M. degree from Tuskegee Institute and an M.S. degree in pathology from the College of Veterinary Medicine at Michigan State University.
-He is also a member of our Board of Directors.

-Eliezer Zomer, Ph.D. is our Vice President, Manufacturing and Product Development.
-Dr. Zomer was the founder of ALICOM Biological Control where he served from 2000 to 2002, was Vice President of Product Development at SafeScience Inc. (now known as GlycoGenesys, Inc.) from 1998 to 2000, and was Vice-President of Research and Development at Charm Sciences, Inc. from 1987 to 1998.
-He served as Associate Researcher at Harvard Medical School from 1986 to 1994.
-Dr. Zomer received an M.Sc. degree in industrial microbiology from the University of Tel Aviv and a Ph.D. in biochemistry from the University of Massachusetts and undertook post-doctoral study at the National Institutes of Health.
+Eliezer Zomer, Ph.D., is Executive Vice President of Manufacturing and Product Development.
+Prior to joining the company, Dr. Zomer had been the founder of Alicon Biological Control, where he served from November 2000 to July 2002.
+From December 1998 to July 2000, Dr. Zomer served as Vice President of product development at SafeScience, Inc. and Vice President of Research and Development at Charm Sciences, Inc. from June 1987 to November 1998.
+Dr. Zomer received a B.Sc. degree in industrial microbiology from the University of Tel Aviv in 1972, a Ph.D. in biochemistry from the University of Massachusetts in 1978, and undertook a post-doctoral study at the National Institute of Health.